spencerslickremix/Slick-Personal-Assistant/readme.md

 A Chrome extension that adds [ChatGPT](https://chat.openai.com) to your browser.
 It can assist in creating content or code for any website based on your suggestions.

 Choose between GPT-3 or GPT-4, the Number of Tokens, Alternative Completions, Temperature, Light and Dark Mode.
-An easy click to copy content and paste where ever you need it.

 Below are some additional custom options to make the workflow a bit easier.
 Pin it to your browser so you can easily use it on any website.
 It will work independently between tabs too.